tarangver/EtharaAI-FullStackDev-Project/README.md

 ## License

-MIT License - Feel free to use this project for personal and commercial use.
+Apache License 2.0 - Free for personal and commercial use, modification, and distribution, provided you include the license/notice and note any changes.

-## Contributors
+## Author

-Built as a complete full-stack application template with production-ready deployment on Railway.
+Tarang Verma
+B.Tech CSE (AI)
+NIET Greater Noida

 ---

-**Last Updated**: May 2024
+**Last Updated**: May 2026
 **Status**: Production Ready ✅